The Game Is Over: US Release

 The Game Is Over received mostly negative reviews in the US.
 Critics praised the cinematography by Claude Renoir, but called the film's story and dialogue trite.
 The New York Times reviewer Bosley Crowther wrote that the film "has absolutely nothing in it but fancy clothes and decor", while critic Roger Ebert called it "a tedious and ridiculous film of great physical beauty".
 The Washington Post called it "this deliciously false and phony picture".

 However the Los Angeles Times called it Vadim's "best film since Les Liaisons Dangereuses and the finest of Miss Fonda's career...
 Rarely has Vadim's style been so expressive."

 Home media

 The English speaking version was released on VHS by Video Treasures and Media Home Entertainment in the late 1980s.
-Both issues have long been out of print, thus copies are very scarce with prices reflecting this accordingly.
-As of 2024, The Game Is Over has yet to be officially released on DVD.

 La Curée, the somewhat shorter French-language cut, came out on DVD in 2003, though its jacket cover misleadingly displays the title applicable to the English version.